Locynaeh/minutaria/README.rst

 minutaria
 =========

 minutaria is a basic Python timer.
-The project is educational, it aims to teach myself python programming, development best pratices and some software testing libraries or frameworks.
+The project is educational, it aims to teach myself programming, python programming, python's stdlib, tools and ecosystem, development best pratices and some software testing libraries or frameworks.

 Done features
 -------------